HyperHypez/Brainwave-Apocalypse/README.md

 - Some zombies have a random idle and patrolling AI path.
 They will randomly roam at places around the map.
 It also uses nav mesh.
 - Attack and walking animation that is looped for the given mecanim.

+Major changes for Assignment 7:
+(Jakub Pekala)
+-Start the screen menu when the game is opened before starting the gameplay (UI Element) -Background music for the start screen.
+-Sound effect of zombie noises when they're in attack mode.
+-Sound effect of gunshots when shooting.

+(Harrison Vu)
+-Sound effects for reloading the gun with a player's voice dialogue.
+-Sound effects for the huff when player is sprinting.
+-UI element for ammo indiacator of how much bullets the player has.
+-Background sound for dripping waters to mimic leaky pipes.

+(Al Kaleshi)
+-Sounds effects for player jumping
+-Sounds effects for player switching to another weapon.
+-Background music during the gameplay.
+-Health status to indicate how well the player is (UI Element)

 Further Infomation & References in Design Document